ZieMcd/HashiCorpVaultAsConfiguration/README.md

 # HashiCorpAsConfiguration
 HashiCorpAsConfiguration is a Custom [configuration provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration#configuration-providers) for asp.net projects.
 It adds your hashcorp vault secrets to dotnet's [Configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) and can be used in your projects.
-It is build on top of vault sharp.
+It is built on top of vault sharp.

 ## Intallation
 PMC: